GoogleCloudPlatform/cloudml-samples/imdb/README.md

 <h1>Overview</h1>
-This code implements a Binary or two-classification model using the Google Cloud platform.
+This code implements a Binary or two-classification model using the Google Cloud Platform.
 It includes code to process data, train a TensorFlow model and assess model performance.
 This example classifies movie reviews as positive or negative using the text of the review.